jakobzhao/geog328/labs/lab01/readme.md

 ## 3\.
 Project management

 In this section, we will introduce a series of operations related to project management, such as create a project repository, compile a markdown file, and upload files to GitHub, and at last, publish a repository.
-As a practice, we will build a GitHub repository for your online resume.
-To see an integrated demo of this section, please check [here](repo-git.md).
+Since you will build a web GIS based project at the end of this course, we would like you to start brainstorming ideas for your final projects early.
+As a practice, we will build a GitHub repository for a wiki page of your interested topic.

 ### 3.1 Create a repository for your project